‘Days Of Our Lives’ Spoilers: As Lani Hears Her Baby Died, News Of Another Pregnancy Rocks Salem, Fans Upset

 SoapHub spoilers suggest that later this week “Lani receives terrible news.”
 Eli delivering this message to Lani will not only be difficult for Lani to hear, it will be an especially hard moment for Eli.

 Spoilers for next week indicate that Chad will receive some shocking news about his wife.
-As many fans of Days of Our Lives had feared, Abby is pregnant.
+As many fans of Days of our Lives had feared, Abby is pregnant.
 As luck would have it, the timing lines up so that she doesn’t know who the father of her baby is.

 Chad stands by Abby. ❤️ #DAYS